MirkoLedda/git-summary/README.md

 ### Options
 * **-h**: Print help and exit.
 * **-l**: Local summary lookup.
 Checks only local changes which is faster as there is no need to fetch the remote.
 * **-d**: Deep lookup.
-Will look for any git repos within the entire current directory tree.
+Look for any git repos within the entire current directory tree.
 Can be slowish for large trees.
 * **-q**: Quiet mode.
-Will only print outdated repos.
+Only print outdated repos.

 ## Branch status
 Currently, `git-summary` does not list multiple branches per repo.
 However, for single repos [`git-branch-status`](https://github.com/bill-auger/git-branch-status) does this beautifully.